DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-18.md

 If your hand or your foot causes you to stumble, cut it off and cast it from you.
 It is better for you to enter into life maimed or crippled, rather than having two hands or two feet to be cast into the eternal fire.

 ###### v9
 If your eye causes you to stumble, pluck it out and cast it from you.
-It is better for you to enter into life with one eye, rather than having two eyes to be cast into the Gehenna of fire.
+It is better for you to enter into life with one eye, rather than having two eyes to be cast into the Gehenna of fire[^2].

 ###### v10
 See that you don't despise one of these little ones, for I tell you that in heaven their angels always see the face of my Father who is in heaven.